Quantum mechanical virial theorem in systems with translational and rotational symmetry: Systems with translational and rotational symmetry

 With the help of relations (\ref{eq:ME_n_m_G_Proj_H_j2_Jz_Oa_P}) and (\ref{eq:ME_n_m_P_Proj_H_j2_Jz_Oa_G}), it is easy to show that the left side of relation (\ref {eq:ME_GcommP}) is equal to

 Then, using relations (\ref{eq:expGcs}), (\ref {eq:MEpnm}) and (\ref {eq:ME_GcommP_lhs}) one obtains

 The factor in the brackets on the left side of relation (\ref{eq:Gpdiff}) is equal to zero.
-It follows from relation (\ref{eq:Gpdiff}) that the expectation values of operators $P_iP_j\cdots P_n$ in (\ref {eq:PiPj...Pn}), taken with respect to all simultaneous eigenvectors (\ref {eq:notationEsHJ2Jzpi}) of the set of commuting operators $\{H$, $\mathbf {J}^{2}$, $J_{z}$, $\{\Omega ^\alpha\}\}$ are equal to zero
+It follows from relation (\ref{eq:Gpdiff}) that the expectation values of operators $P_iP_j\cdots P_n$ in (\ref {eq:PiPj...Pn}), taken with respect to all $\vert n \rangle \in \{\vert n \rangle \}$ are equal to zero